-Marrying someone from another nation can be exciting!
+Marrying someone from another culture can be exciting!
 There are so many things that are new and different, interesting and challenging.
 But these same things can be a source of frustration and conflict, misunderstandings and hurt.
 Before you marry someone from another nation, take a look at the list below.
 Perhaps you will see some things there that you have not considered.

 We are not trying to convince you that marrying someone from another culture is right or wrong.
 That is something you will have to determine for yourself, as you seek God’s wisdom.
 But the Word does say that a wise man calculates the cost before beginning construction on a house.
 Hopefully this will help you consider the cost of cross-cultural marriage.

 The following are a few questions to ask yourselves before you go any further in considering marrying someone from another culture: